-If the program is administered through then a copy of the decision must be sent to (1) The BIA The BIA Regional Director, the BIA Director, the withdrawing Tribe, and the Consortium.
-(2) The BIE The BIE Associate Deputy Director, the BIE Director, the withdrawing Tribe, and the Consortium.
-(3) The BTFA The BTFA Director, the withdrawing Tribe, and the Consortium.
-(4) The Office of the Assistant Secretary-Indian Affairs The Assistant Secretary for Indian Affairs, the withdrawing Tribe, and the Consortium.
+i f the program s administered hrough then a copy of the decision must be sent to (1) The BIA The BIA Regional Director, the BIA Director, the withdrawing Tribe, and the Consortium. ((2) The BIE The BIE Associate Deputy Director, the BIE Director, the withdrawing Tribe, and the Consortium. ((3) The BTFA The BTFA Director, the with- drawing Tribe, and the Consortium.
+(4) The Office of the As- sistant Sec- retary-In- dian Affairs.
+The Assistant Secretary for Indian Affairs, the with-drawing Tribe, and the Consortium.